 A sense of simultaneously being here and not, reality and dream, permeates this new work.
 Snapshots from my daily walks find their way into imagined landscapes, mixing the representational with the abstract.
 The farm animals ground me to a new normal, something I crave deeply after two international moves in less than four years.

 The work is original C-print photographs on canvas, overpainted with acrylic.
-Wax oil pastels trace line and form, as backdrops to the figures.
-Some paintings are masked then worked, revealing more of the whole picture.
+Artists have been manipulating photographs since the invention of the camera.
+From hand-tinted daguerreotypes in the early 1840s to Photoshop makeovers today, reality and perception have been easily played with and blurred.
+Some of my paintings are masked then worked, revealing more of the whole picture.
 Others are obscured, and only hint at the objects and landscape surrounding the animals.

 The critters stare, curious perhaps about this stranger in their midst.
 With each passing week, they allow me to draw closer.
 We are getting used to each other, and it takes time.